RohanAlexander/telling_stories_with_data/_book/11-static_communication.md

 #> #   Latitude <dbl>, Longitude <dbl>
 ```

-This dataset is for the whole of Australia, but as we are just going to plot the area around Canberra we will filter to that and only to booths that are geographic (the AEC has various options for people who are in hospital, or not able to get to a booth, etc, and these are still 'booths' in this dataset).
+This dataset is for the whole of Australia, but as we are just going to plot the area around Canberra we filter to that and only to booths that are geographic (the AEC has various options for people who are in hospital, or not able to get to a booth, etc, and these are still 'booths' in this dataset).

 ```r